teragrep/log4js-demo-app/README.md

 ## Teragrep jsAppender for Log4js

-This is a demo app shows that jsAppender will send every log message it recived to a java-relp-server, over RELP protocol.
+This is a demo app shows that jsAppender will send every log message it received to a java-relp-server, over RELP protocol.

+## Steps
+- Install the required packages / dependencies
+     RLO_08 - Syslog format
+     RLP_02 - RELP Connection
+     JSA_91 - Appender

+- Configure the Log4js appender to use jsa_01 and further settings

-## Install jsAppender
+### Install jsAppender

 ```cmd
 npm install @teragrep/jsa_01